-by default the cells are 'moved' from the source module and the source module will use an instance of the new module after this command is finished. call with -copy to not modify the source module.
+''' -copy by default the cells are 'moved' from the source module and the source module will use an instance of the new module after this command is finished. call with -copy to not modify the source module. -name <name> don't use the 'submod' attribute but instead use the selection. only objects from one module might be selected. the value of the -name option is used as the value of the 'submod' attribute instead. -hidden instead of creating submodule ports with public names, create ports with private names so that a subsequent 'flatten; clean' call will restore the original module with original public names. '''

--name <name>

-don't use the 'submod' attribute but instead use the selection. only objects from one module might be selected. the value of the -name option is used as the value of the 'submod' attribute instead.

--hidden

-instead of creating submodule ports with public names, create ports with private names so that a subsequent 'flatten; clean' call will restore the original module with original public names.

-G.192 supercover - add hi/lo cover cells for each wire bit
+G.196 supercover - add hi/lo cover cells for each wire bit

+''' supercover [options] [selection]

+This command adds two cover cells for each bit of each selected wire, one checking for a hi signal level and one checking for lo level. '''

+G.197 synth - generic synthesis script

 '''

-supercover [options] [selection]

-'''

-This command adds two cover cells for each bit of each selected wire, one checking for a hi signal level and one checking for lo level.

-G.193 synth - generic synthesis script

-''' synth [options]
+synth [options]

 This command runs the default synthesis script.
-This command does not operate on partly selected designs.
+This command does not operate

+on partly selected designs.

+-top <module>

--top <module> use the specified module as top module (default='top')
+use the specified module as top module (default='top')

 -auto-top

 automatically determine the top of the design hierarchy

-'''

-'''

 -flatten

 flatten the design before synthesis. this will pass '-auto-top' to

 'hierarchy' if no top module is specified.

 -encfile <file>

 passed to 'fsm_recode' via 'fsm'

 -lut < k >

 perform synthesis for a k-LUT architecture.

 -nofsm

 do not run FSM optimization

--noabc
+'''

+'''

 do not run abc (as if yosys was compiled without ABC support)

+-booth

+run the booth pass to convert $mul to Booth encoded multipliers

 -noalumacc

 do not run 'alumacc' pass. i.e. keep arithmetic operators in

 their direct form ($add, $sub, etc.).

 -nordff

 passed to 'memory'. prohibits merging of FFs into memory read ports

 -noshare

 do not run SAT-based resource sharing

 -run <from_label>[:<to_label>]

 only run the commands between the labels (see below). an empty

 from label is synonymous to 'begin', and empty to label is

 synonymous to the end of the command list.

 -abc9

 use new ABC9 flow (EXPERIMENTAL)

 -flowmap

 use FlowMap LUT techmapping instead of ABC

 -no-rw-check

 marks all recognized read ports as "return don't-care value on

 read/write collision" (same result as setting the no_rw_check

 attribute on all memories).

 The following commands are executed by this synthesis command:

 begin:

 hierarchy -check [-top <top> | -auto-top]

 coarse:

 proc

 (if -flatten)

 flatten

-'''

-'''

 opt_expr

 opt_clean

 check

 opt -nodffe -nosdff

+fsm

 (unless -nofsm)

-fsm

 opt

 wreduce

 peepopt

 opt_clean

 techmap -map +/cmp2lut.v -map +/cmp2lcu.v (if -lut)

+(unless -noalumacc)

 alumacc

-(unless -noalumacc)
+'''

+'''

 share

 (unless -noshare)

 opt

 memory -nomap

 opt_clean

 fine:

 opt -fast -full

 memory_map

 opt -full

 techmap

 techmap -map +/gate2lut.v (if -noabc and -lut)

 clean; opt_lut

 (if -noabc and -lut)

+flowmap -maxlut K

 (if -flowmap and -lut)

-flowmap -maxlut K

 opt -fast

+(unless -noabc, unless -lut)

 abc -fast

-(unless -noabc, unless -lut)

 abc -fast -lut k (unless -noabc, if -lut)

+opt -fast

 (unless -noabc)

-opt -fast

 check:

 hierarchy -check

 stat

 check

 '''

-G.194 synth_achronix - synthesis for Acrhonix Speedster22i FPGAs.
+G.198 synth_achronix - synthesis for Acrhonix Speedster22i FPGAs.

+'''

-''' synth_achronix [options]
+synth_achronix [options]

 This command runs synthesis for Achronix Speedster eFPGAs.
-This work is still →experimental.
+This work is still

+\rightarrowexperimental.

+-top <module>

--top <module> use the specified module as top module (default='top')
+use the specified module as top module (default='top')

+-vout <file>

--vout <file> write the design to the specified Verilog netlist file. writing of an output file is omitted if this parameter is not specified.
+write the design to the specified Verilog netlist file. writing of an

+output file is omitted if this parameter is not specified.

--run <from_label>:<to_label> '''
+-run <from_label>:<to_label>

+only run the commands between the labels (see below). an empty

+from label is synonymous to 'begin', and empty to label is

+synonymous to the end of the command list.

+-noflatten

+do not flatten design before synthesis

+-retime

+run 'abc' with '-dff -D 1' options

+'''